Ev. Luth. Pfarramt Heilig-Geist-Kirche

 28. October 2023

 My nephew recently celebrated his wedding in the church with his lovely bride.
 The pastor spoke such beautiful words about the two of them.
 The organ was played so beautifully by a woman.
-What I found so extraordinary about the church is that there is no rigid seating arrangement.
+What I found so extraordinary about the church is that there’s no rigid seating arrangement.
 There are individual chairs that are nicely padded and can be arranged as needed.
-The church isn't as stiff and almost intimidating as many others.
-You feel comfortable, and then there's the warmth of the pastor - just perfect.
+The church isn’t as stiff and almost intimidating as many others.
+You feel comfortable, and then there’s the warmth of the pastor - just perfect.
 After the ceremony, there was a reception in the foyer with small drinks and snacks.
-I've never seen a church so individual.
-Just highly recommendable.
+I’ve never seen a church so individualized.
+Highly recommend.

 TG